Chat with us

 Businesses are beginning to understand the evolving role of data lakehouses in data engineering and governance.
 They are the perfect fit for companies with varied data ecosystems.
 They combine the scalability of big data with the meticulous analysis capabilities of data warehouses.

-A combination of flexibility, control, and affordability is resulting in the data lakehouse model being the predominant option for ‘smart’ companies that are utilising advanced analytics and data management within the AI evolution.
+A combination of flexibility, control, and affordability is resulting in the data lakehouse model being the predominant option for ‘smart’ companies that are utilizing advanced analytics and data management within the AI evolution.

 Data Lakehouse vs Data Warehouse vs Data Lake: Key Differences Explained